Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Introduction

-As for geo-replicated or planetary-scale systems, such as permissioned blockchains (e.g., \cite{androulaki2018hyperledger,crain2021red}) with tens of nodes distributed worldwide, a relevant optimization goal is lowering the end-to-end latency clients observe.
-Employing smaller quorums of closer replicas can significantly decrease SMR latency~\cite{jun07caveat,wheat}.
-The challenge in using such smaller, faster quorums is to ensure they intersect in sufficiently many replicas with all other quorums of the system.
-Such smaller, intersecting quorums can be built using \emph{weighted replication}, where faster replicas have more voting power.
-However, this approach requires more replicas than necessary for optimal resilience~\cite{wheat}.
-In fact, there is a trade-off between resilience and performance, as a smaller, faster quorum requires more spare replicas~\cite{aware}.
+We advocate that using smaller quorums of closer replicas can significantly decrease SMR latency~\cite{junqueira2007classic,wheat}.
+The challenge lies in ensuring these faster, smaller quorums intersect in sufficiently many replicas with all other quorums of the system.
+Such quorums can be built using \emph{weighted replication}, giving faster replicas more voting power.

-\paragraph{Smaller quorums for better latency.} To illustrate how a geo-replicated system can progress faster by accessing a smaller quorum of replicas, we consider a weighted system~\cite{wheat} with $n=21$ replicas dispersed across all $21$ AWS regions (see Figure~\ref{fig:aws21-WHEAT-quorums}).
-When the system is configured for maximum resilience, it tolerates up to $t=6$ Byzantine replicas (the highest integer satisfying $t < \frac{n}{3}$) and has $\Delta = 2$ spare replicas, while the smallest weighted consensus quorum~$Q_v^6$ contains $13$ replicas (see \S\ref{sec:wheat} for details on these calculations).
-This number corresponds to only one replica less than using non-weighted replication.
-If we instead configure the system for tolerating just $t=3$ failures, the smallest weighted quorum $Q_v^3$ contains only $7$ replicas, with $\Delta = 11$.
-Furthermore, this quorum can be composed of closer replicas that can exchange votes with each other faster, thus more swiftly proceeding through the stages of the consensus protocol (see Figure~\ref{fig:aws21-consensus-latency}), and ultimately leading to latency gains that clients around the globe can benefit from (see Figure~\ref{fig:aws21-request-latency}).
+Figure~\ref{fig:intro-latencies} illustrates how a geo-replicated system can progress faster with smaller quorums.
+It considers a weighted system~\cite{wheat} with $n=21$ replicas dispersed across all $21$~AWS regions (see Figure~\ref{fig:aws21-WHEAT-quorums}).
+When configured for maximum resilience, this system tolerates up to $t=6$ Byzantine replicas with $\Delta = 2$ spare replicas.
+The smallest weighted consensus quorum~$Q_6$ contains $13$ replicas (see \S\ref{sec:wheat} for details on the calculations), only one replica less than using non-weighted replication.
+Alternatively, when configured for $t=3$ failures, the smallest weighted quorum~$Q_3$ contains only $7$ replicas, with $\Delta = 11$.
+This quorum can comprise the nearest replicas that can exchange votes with each other faster, accelerating the consensus protocol stages (see Figure~\ref{fig:aws21-consensus-latency}) and resulting in end-to-end latency improvements around the globe (see Figure~\ref{fig:aws21-request-latency}).

-In this paper, we propose \ourProtocol{}, an adaptive transformation for building protocols that aim for the best of both worlds.
-It ensures the same resilience as if the optimal threshold $t=\lfloor \frac{n-1}{3} \rfloor$ is used while driving consensus instances faster by optimizing the system for the expected common case, in which the number of faulty replicas is much lower than the BFT protocol's resilience threshold.